vishvAsa/notes/sapiens/phenes/health/cleaning/_index.md

 - Massage gums daily: pull the gums up with 2 fingers.
 Gums may bleed if there is inflammation, but massaging is good.
 Can use electric toothbrush.

 ### Cleaning paste
 - Baking soda + water is good.
-[TW](https://www.healthline.com/health/baking-soda-toothpaste)
+[TW](https://www.healthline.com/health/baking-soda-toothpaste) .
+Long term use can damage enamel.
 - salt occassionally - can permanently damage your tooth enamel.
 - neem stick chewed in the end to make a brush.